HomeSpan/HomeSpan/docs/Reference.md

 * `virtual void loop()`
   * HomeSpan calls this method every time `homeSpan.poll()` is executed.
 Users should override this method with code that monitors for state changes in Characteristics that require HomeKit Controllers to be notified.
 * `virtual void button(int pin, int pressType)`
   * HomeSpan calls this method whenever a SpanButton() object associated with the Service is triggered.
-Users should override this method with code that implements any actions that should be taken in response to the SpanButton() trigger
+Users should override this method with code that implements any actions to be taken in response to the SpanButton() trigger
     * *pin* - the ESP32 pin associated with the SpanButton() object
+    * *pressType* -
+      * 0=single press (SpanButton::SINGLE)
+      * 1=double press (SpanButton::DOUBLE)
-    * *pressType* - 0=single press, 1=double press, 2=long press
+      * 2=long press (SpanButton::LONG)

 ## *SpanCharacteristic()*